Accumulating vs Distributing ETFs — Which Is Better for Polish Investors?

 - TER: 0.22%

 Many ETFs come in both variants.
 They track the same index, charge the same TER, and hold the same stocks.
-The only difference is what happens to dividends:
+The only difference is what happens to dividends.
+Before taxes and transaction costs, the total return is identical:

 | ETF | Type | ISIN | TER | Index |